sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 #### Mini-batch Gradient Descent:
 instead of computing the gradient from 1 sample or all n training samples: Mini-batch gradient Descent  update the model based on smaller groups of training samples.

+#### Adam Optimization Algorithm:
+Adam is an optimization algorithm that can used instead of the classical stochastic gradient descent procedure to update network weights iterative based in training data, the algorithm calculates an exponential moving average of the gradient and the squared gradient.

 ## Convolutional Neural Network (CNN)
 Convolutional networks were inspired by biological processes in that the connectivity pattern between neurons resembles the organization of the animal visual cortex.[8]